Peggy Guggenheim – The Making of a Collector

-The show entitled ‘The Making of a Collector’ is curated by the super-talented Grazina Subelyte and will focus on Peggy’s London Gallery known as ‘Guggenheim Jeune’ which opened in Cork St, Mayfair in January 1938.
+The show entitled ‘The Making of a Collector’ is curated by the super-talented Grazina Subelyte and shines the spotlight on Peggy’s early days as a collector and her London Gallery known as ‘Guggenheim Jeune’ which opened at 30 Cork St, Mayfair in January 1938.
 The Gallery was a beacon for avant garde and surrealist artists of the time.
 Peggy hosted the first solo show of Kandinsky at the Cork St Gallery.
-‘The Making of a Collector’ runs from April to October in Venice.
-Then it moves to The Royal Academy, London where it opens in mid November.
-It’s final port of call is The Guggenheim, New York in 2027.

 Given Peggy’s influence on modern art and her direct involvement in the Biennale event, where she generously showed her private collection in 1948, it is fitting that her work as a collector and patron ten years earlier, whilst in London, should be considered in Venice at the time of the 61st Biennale.